ongr-io/ElasticsearchBundle/Resources/doc/suggesters/types.rst

 Suggester Types
 ===============

-There are four basic types of suggesters objects to be used in a query and they have different parameters:
+There are four basic types of suggester objects to be used in a query and they have different parameters:

 `Term`_, suggests terms based on edit distance.